-One of the most frustrating things about a long- and medium-term trend strategy (including the super long-term trend following idea of buy-and-hold) is that prices seem to spend most of the time going nowhere and often retrace to give back a portion of those nice book profits.
+One of the most frustrating things about a long- and medium-term trend strategy (including the super long-term trend following idea of buying-and-holding market cap weighted indices) is that prices seem to spend most of the time going nowhere and often retrace to give back a portion of those nice book profits.

 Wouldn’t it be nice to earn some additional income in those frustrating times?